 Dr. E.O Falayi presented Award and Certificates of Outstanding Leadership to the Co-Founder Michael and Cecilia Ibru University, Vice Chancellor Michael and Cecilia Ibru University, Professor Ibiyinka Fuwape FNIP.

 The NGS Vice President unveiled the NGS first annual journal “Journal of the Nigerian Geophysical Society” at the Power of Faith Building, Michael and Cecilia Ibru University.
 Dr. Falayi called on participants to use the knowledge acquired to develop the nation’s wealth.
 Papers were presented during the conference explaining more on the impact of Geophysical Sciences, the lead papers were presented by Prof. Adeleye Yekini Biodun Anifowose, a professor of Geological Remote Sensing and Dr. Adelola Adesida, Senior Earth Scientist, Shell Petroleum Development Company.

 The members of the Local Organizing Committee (LOC) were decorated by the Nigerian Geophysical Society for their effort towards making the conference a success.
-Vice President Michael and Cecilia Ibru University, Prof. Ibiyinka Fuwape was invited for the vote of thanks, after which the closing prayers and anthem were recited to mark the end of the conference.
+Vice Chancellor Michael and Cecilia Ibru University, Prof. Ibiyinka Fuwape was invited for the vote of thanks, after which the closing prayers and anthem were recited to mark the end of the conference.